hevelius/files_external_onedrive/README.md

 Requirements:
 * php with zlib support
-* files_external app must be enabled
+* files_external app must be enabled :exclamation:

 ## Steps For Installation:
 - Get the code